JcXdevop/aws-resume/README.md

 You can complete this challenge as part of the AWS Free tier.

-You only need to buy a domain name, but if you are a student there is a way to have it for free at namecheap for students, here at https://nc.me
+You need to buy a domain name, for students there is a way to have it for free at "namecheap for students", here at https://nc.me

 These are the steps to follow: